nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 }
 ```

-Again, rewrite the anonymous function for output to the console.
+Again, we will rewrite the anonymous function for output to the console.

 ```js
 // we need to use anonymous async function